 ABSOLUTE WORLD CLASS.
 At the organisation managed by Patrick Lefévère, Gaviria obtained the best results so far in his career: two stages in the Tour de France (2018), where he wore the yellow jersey; five wins in the Giro d’Italia, also including the Maglia Ciclamino as best sprinter (2017); prestigious events such as Paris-Tours (2016); and several other victories in the Americas (San Juan, Colombia 2.1, California) and Asia (Guangxi), to which he would later add, as he signed for the Emirates team in 2019, a couple of stages in UAE.

 FINDING BACK HEALTH.
-The damned covid, which affected him several times, was the biggest factor for Gaviria in recent years, unable to show his real colours with UAE.
-Despite that -and this is a big guarantee for the Movistar Team-, he has never produced a winless season: he claimed victories in Burgos, Limousin and Toscana right after the pandemic stop in 2020; notched up a stage win in Poland in 2021; and won two sprints in Oman in 2022, his latest victories before putting on the Blue jersey and aiming at recovering that brilliance he’s always shown.
+Covid, which affected him several times during the pandemic years, and an injury which cut short his first season in Movistar Team colours in September 2023, both made him unable to show his real colours in recent years.
+Despite that, he has never produced a winless season: he claimed victories in Burgos, Limousin and Toscana in 2020; notched up a stage win in Poland in 2021; won two sprints in Oman in 2022; and claimed an additional two, already in Blue, at San Juan and Romandie, both with powerful displays.

 2019-22: UAE Team Emirates